 …for scarves, water misters, and wicker fans…Morocco is SO hot.

-We visited in September and the day we arrived it was over a hundred and every day after that was at least in the 90s.
+We were visiting Morocco in September and the day we arrived it was over a hundred and every day after that was at least in the 90s.
 We had a couple rain episodes and one morning with a slight breeze.
-Other than that it was straight up desert.
+Other than that it was straight up

 Nineteen // Photo opportunities at every corner